ckaestne/seaibib/README.md

 > Short paper describing experience from Google's customer workshops with where developers struggle building ML systems.
 Key results: Need a mindset that focuses on pipelines not models and need to develop best practices and reusable patterns/fragments/abstractions that can be composed in pipelines.

-## Others with notes

-Smith, Jeff.
-Machine Learning Systems: Designs that Scale.
-Manning Publications Co., 2018.

-> Book on building scalable machine learning systems.
-Focuses on elastic/reactive system design and suggests specific design decisions, such as working with immutable data.
-Many concrete implementation examples given in Scala.
-The book is very readable but opinionated and somewhat narrow and low level.
-It describes specific implementation patterns for design solutions it suggests, but it definitively reflects on tradeoffs and software engineering concerns.

-Kanewala, Upulee, and James M. Bieman.
-2014.
-“Testing Scientific Software: A Systematic Literature Review.”
-Information and Software Technology 56 (10): 1219–32.

-> Survey on testing techniques, covering also approaches for testing systems without oracles, some of which apply to ML.

-Zhang, Mengshi, Yuqun Zhang, Lingming Zhang, Cong Liu, and Sarfraz Khurshid.
-"DeepRoad: GAN-based metamorphic testing and input validation framework for autonomous driving systems."
-In Proceedings of the 33rd ACM/IEEE International Conference on Automated Software Engineering, pp. 132-142.
-2018.

-> Practical application of metamorphic testing for generating test cases

-Zhou, Hucheng, Jian-Guang Lou, Hongyu Zhang, Haibo Lin, Haoxiang Lin, and Tingting Qin.  "[An Empirical Study on Quality Issues of Production Big Data Platform](https://doi.org/10.1109/icse.2015.130)."
-IEEE/ACM 37th IEEE International Conference on Software Engineering.
-2015

-> Study of operational issues of large map reduce cluster.
-Mostly hardware failures not captured by redundancy mechanisms.
-No direct ML aspect, but useful for discussing large distributed ML jobs at scale and some discussion of debugging from logging data.

-Rudin, Cynthia.
-"Stop explaining black box machine learning models for high stakes decisions and use interpretable models instead."
+Rudin, Cynthia. "[Stop explaining black box machine learning models for high stakes decisions and use interpretable models instead](https://arxiv.org/pdf/1811.10154)."
 Nature Machine Intelligence 1, no. 5 (2019): 206-215.

 > Interesting (potentially controversial) position paper emphasizing the difference between interpretability and explainability in machine learning.
 Argues that in many cases simple and interpretable models may perform similarly well to opaque models.